Watching the snow fall…

 Shopping for art supplies can easily be just as inspiring as a day spent at a the MET.
 I could spend hours sifting through an art shop!
 There’s always something new to be discovered, which in turn, inspires new ideas.

 Many years ago, I discovered a beautiful set of glitter… and of course, I knew I needed to incorporate it into my work.
 Since then, it’s been happily sprinkled over my paintings.

 I sometimes stop in craft stores to wander and search for new ideas as well, which turned me on to crystals and sequins…

 You can usually only find a few crystal options in store, so I’ve turned to the web to purchase my supply.
 Ebay is a treasure trove for all of my favorite art supplies!

-These items were curated as part of my collaboration with Ebay. #FollowItFindIt
+Wishing you a creative weekend!These items were curated as part of my collaboration with Ebay. #FollowItFindIt

 I recently teamed up with NYDJ (huge fan of their denim) to create a unique denim inspired illustration for these adorable wristlet beauty bags.